Office project training program. Microsoft Project Online Training

 • Assessment of the financial viability of the project

-• Formation of the basic project plan
+• Formation of a basic project plan

 • Project Scope Planning